 First things first, it’s important to get a correct diagnosis from your physiotherapist.
 There are other hand conditions which are similar, and chronic health conditions that can co-exist – so managing your health is vital.
 Book in with one of our physiotherapists if you would like your hand checked out.

 Now I’m going to show you 4 hand exercises to get you started on your home treatment.

-- Thumb to Finger tip touch and slide to base of each finger
+Exercise #3: Thumb to Fingertip touch and slide to base of each finger

 Repeat each exercise 10 times, 3 times per day.

-To see these exercises demonstrated, watch our video above.
+If you’re struggling to envision these exercises, watch our video above.

 What else can you do?

 We have researched the most up-to-date treatment approach for trigger finger, and after diagnosing this condition and testing the severity, we can offer treatment for people as long as they are not getting completing locking.
 Treatment in the clinic will include massage, joint mobilisations, shockwave therapy and sometimes splinting.
 This approach has a very high success rate for mild to moderate trigger finger.
 If yours is more severe, or you don’t respond to treatment as quickly as we expect, we will discuss other medical options which may help you.